acearchive/yahoo-groups-reader/README.md

 - Supports both a light and dark theme based on your browser preferences.
 - All CSS, JavaScript, and fonts are downloaded, minified, optimized, and bundled with the site instead of relying in third-party CDNs.
-- Dates and times are localized automatically on the client, with a fallback option for clients with scripts disabled.

 ## Usage